asimiec/node-react-judgedemo/README.md

 - /login

-    Logs in an existing user with a password
+    Logs in an existing user with username and password

 - **/me**